The OVMA Insurance Program (OIP) provides practice owners and non-owner members with the best insurance coverage options available to veterinarians.

 What kind of benefits do I get for being a good driver?

-The OVMA Insurance Program saves members hundreds of dollars a year in premiums and there are even more savings for drivers with clean driving records.
+The OVMA Insurance Program saves members hundreds of dollars a year in premiums and there are even more savings for drivers with clean driving records and those who practice safe driving behaviours (including monitoring speeding, hard braking, acceleration patterns.)

 You're eligible for special auto insurance coverage if you have: